isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-bearded-dragons-eat/index.md

 ###  **d.
 Berries**

 Berries such as blackberries, raspberries, strawberries or blueberries can be fed to bearded dragon as they add extra water content to the blood stream.
-In addition, berries contain rich fiber
-- networks that improves digestion process
-- just like the *cantaloupe. * Berries should be fed directly without peeling or mashing.
+In addition, berries contain rich fiber-networks that improves digestion process - just like the *cantaloupe. * Berries should be fed directly without peeling or mashing.

 However, wild picked berries should be cleaning thoroughly before feeding or you avoid them since they may contain toxins or harmful pests.